-Each session one student is chosen by the faculty and staff at each campus to represent the student body on a Student Services Committee to meet in Week 2 or 3.
+Each term one student per class is chosen by the staff to represent the student body on a Student Services Committee to meet in Week 2 or 3.
 The committee's goal is to address student concerns about the site.
-In addition to the student representative, the committee includes the Site Director, Head Teacher, DSO, and/or other members as determined by the Site Director.
+In addition to the student representative, the committee includes the Site Director, DSO, and/or other members as determined by the Site Director.

-➤ Weekly Announcements
+Weekly Announcements

 Announcements are prepared for students to alert them to changes in school policies, important procedures, and upcoming events.
 These announcements may be printed out and/or emailed to students.
 For major changes to policies or procedures, the announcements will be read during class, as well.
 For all other announcements, they will be posted on Facebook and/or read aloud to the class.
-IAE does not endorse any particular events
+IAE does not endorse any particular events.